The Importance of Discipline

 I’ve lost count of the number of occupational and personal hurdles I’ve encountered over the years.
 You learn to grow a thicker skin as the problems roll off your back.
 Indeed, sometimes these closed doors can point to other opportunities.
 Suffering can be unpleasant, because we all have feelings, but it’s a part of life that can help us to be empathetic toward other folks.

 Finally, a disciplined life can multiply our chances for success.
 We learn how to communicate effectively, develop sensory and situational awareness, tame our emotions, embrace lifelong learning, and show gratitude for our blessings.
 With discipline, we can better organize our lives, yet still have the flexibility to pivot from the structure when necessary.
-We can also strike a balance between purposeful work and task completion with relaxing leisure time.
-Self-discipline is part of what comprises a virtuous life.
+We can also strike a balance between purposeful work and relaxing leisure time.
+Self-discipline is one component of a virtuous life.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.